Skip to main content

 Update the durations of the development builds

-In website/docs/maintainer/_development-durations.mdx, update the durations of the builds.
+In website/docs/_project/_development-durations.mdx, update the durations of the builds.

 How to build a debug version

-In some cases it is necessary to run a debug session with the binaries.
+In some cases it is necessary to execute a debug session with the binaries.

 For these cases, the build script accepts the --debug options.